top of page

 In 2006, Abraham was traded to the Atlanta Falcons, where he would spend the next seven seasons of his career.
 During his time in Atlanta, Abraham cemented his status as one of the league's elite pass rushers, recording double-digit sack totals in four separate seasons.
 His ability to take over games and make crucial plays in key moments helped the Falcons become a perennial playoff contender.

-John Abraham's legacy as one of the greatest pass rushers of his generation is undeniable.
-His impressive career statistics, including 133.5 sacks and 48 forced fumbles, speak to his consistent excellence and impact on the game.
+John Abraham's legacy as one of the greatest pass rushers in NFL history is undeniable.
+His impressive career statistics, including 133.5 sacks, 47 forced fumbles, and 560 tackles, speak to his consistent excellence and impact on the game.
 Abraham's ability to take over games and make game-changing plays in crucial moments set him apart from his peers and solidified his place among the all-time greats at the defensive end position.
 His contributions to the Jets, Falcons, and Cardinals organizations will forever be remembered and celebrated by fans and players alike.

-Best Defensive Ends in NFL History, National Football League Defensive End Claude Humphrey of the Atlanta Falcons
+Best Defensive Ends NFL History, National Football League Defensive End Claude Humphrey of the Atlanta Falcons

 Defensive End Claude Humphrey of the Atlanta Falcons | Photo by Associated Press